AFL 9s has been developed as a modified version of the traditional rules of AFL. The format allows all to participate, regardless of age or ability.

-There are two formats with the non-contact (touch) version played at all midweek centres.
+There are two formats with the non-contact (touch) version played at all Play AFL Clubs.

 Teams score by kicking or hand passing the football into their attacking scoring zone to designated forwards who are the only players permitted to score.
 A score results from the ball travelling through four posts erected in your scoring zone.